Hot Graphene Stock Applied Graphene Materials

 The company lists their direct competitors as US-based companies Angstron Materials, Vorbeck Materials Corporation, and XG Sciences, all of which use production methods that rely on the exfoliation of mined graphite.
 Angstron, a spin-off from Nanotek Instruments, is focused on energy storage applications of graphene.
 Vorbeck Materials was founded in 2006 and licenses its technology from the University of Princeton.
 Vorbeck has a 40 ton per year graphene production capability as of October 2012.
 XG Sciences was founded in 2006 and as of August 2012 announced the commencement of commercial graphene production at their 80 ton per year facility.

 Instead of becoming a volume supplier of raw graphene nanoplatelets to third parties, AGM intends to focus on the development of value-added graphene-based intermediates that can be added into products.
-The Company believes that the differing characteristics of the graphene nanoplatelets produced using their proprietary production methods means there is currently a low risk of substitiution for alternative sources of graphene by their nine commercial partners.
+The Company believes that the differing characteristics of the graphene nanoplatelets produced using their proprietary production methods means there is currently a low risk of substitution for alternative sources of graphene by their nine commercial partners.
 Provided the company is able to scale their production process and the demand for their graphene increases, the future may bode well for investors in this small company.
-US investors who may want to invest in AGM should read our past article titled “How to Buy Foreign Stocks“.

 There are dozens of "nano stocks" out there, but we're only holding six.
 Become a Nanalyze Premium annual subscriber to find out which ones and why.